kybeen0521/Fan-performance/README.md

 ## 🌀 Overview

-This repository contains Python scripts for analyzing the performance variation of a centrifugal fan by adjusting the Inlet Guide Vane (IGV) angle during experiments.
+This repository contains Python scripts for analyzing the performance variation of a centrifugal fan by adjusting the Inlet Guide Vane (IGV) angle during experiment.

 The project focuses on understanding how IGV angle affects fan efficiency, total pressure rise, and air flow characteristics through data-driven analysis.